pattern-lab/patternlab-node/README.md

 #### Watching Progress

 To run the dev version of patternlab-node, first install the pulled down repo using `npm install` and then run `grunt`.
-Right now this only creates the styleguide to a limited extent.
+Right now this only creates the public/styleguide to a limited extent.

 ===